4 Major Trends for Digital Marketing in 2021

 This year — 2020 — was a year for the books, with COVID-19 throwing a gigantic monkey wrench into our personal and professional lives as marketers.
 As we look into 2021, we have to ask: Which changes in consumer behaviors and associated marketing strategies will have a lasting impact, once a vaccine is readily available?

 There is reason, for example, to be somewhat optimistic about digital advertising’s future.
 While ad spend decreased overall in 2020, some ad channels (like podcasting) have already rebounded, while popular channels (like search) are estimated by eMarketer to benefit in the long-term from the pandemic.

 Other digital channels also have benefitted from coronavirus (see Zoom’s stock price as a reference point).
 But what of the rest of marketing?
-This article takes a broader look at trends we predict will dramatically alter digital marketing in 2021 and beyond.
+This article takes a broader look at Major Trends for Digital Marketing we predict will dramatically alter digital marketing in 2021 and beyond.

 Consumer behavior will change permanently post-pandemic

 COVID-19’s effect has been significant and, likely, enduring.
 Consumer behavior has changed and reset, at least to a degree.
 We predict smart marketers will make short- and long-term changes to messaging as well as products and services.

 Specifically, successful brands will focus on value-based pricing and messaging.
 I’ve shared my thoughts on the topic of consumer behavior change in this SmartBrief article: COVID-19 changed consumer behavior and marketing strategy.
 While research from established firms like Ipsos and McKinsey provide valuable insights, we predict brands will conduct extensive research to better understand how the pandemic has specifically impacted its employees, customers and industry.